Debayan2024/Vendor-Invoice-Intelligence-System/README.md

 # Key learnings :
 - Implemented all above steps in a sturctured manner
 - Maintained complete folder structures as in Industry we do not make projects in notebook only, also it is very much needed for weekly training pipeline, retraining, performence monitoring
+- Whenever we start a project work in industry, we start it with a notebook and then we start applying EDA, feature engineering, models etc in different ways.
+After that, as the processes are being completed and following the way we get success, we do script them and save them in proper folder structer